michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

 = 3.2.0 =
+- Added a unit option to toggle the visibility of `Now Retrieving...` message.
 - Added the internal ability to set previous unit option values when creating a new unit.
 - Tweaked the style of setting pages and forms.
+- Deprecated the `tag` unit type as it is no longer supported by [Amazon](https://www.amazon.com/gp/help/customer/display.html?nodeId=16238571).

 = 3.1.4 - 11/27/2015 =
 - Added the `search_per_keyword` argument for the shortcode which can be set to `true` when performing search with multiple keywords.